skyjake/lagrange/README.md

 [rel]: https://git.skyjake.fi/gemini/lagrange/releases
 [tf]:  https://git.skyjake.fi/skyjake/the_Foundation

+### Compiling on iOS

+Compiling Lagrange on iOS is moderately difficult.

+As a prerequisite, you will need to have an [iOS toolchain configuration for CMake](https://github.com/leetal/ios-cmake).
+CMake is required for Lagrange itself and for the\_Foundation.
+You will also need [Autotools helpers for iOS](https://github.com/szanni/ios-autotools.git) because HarfBuzz, libiconv, libunistring, and libpcre use Automake.
+Meson and Ninja are used for GNU FriBidi.
+The _iconfigure_ script in the Autotools helpers needs to be [patched](ios/iconfigure-osminver.patch).

+After these utilities are available, the scripts in _ios/_ can be used as a basis for the build.
+Unfortunately there is no ready-made high-level script for performing all these steps, so you'll need to adapt them individually to your needs.

+1. Meson cross-compilation is controlled with _ios/cross-mac-arm64-ios-arm64.ini_.
+Modify it to be compatible with your build system and target device.
+2. _ios/deps.sh_ compiles most of the dependencies using Meson, Ninja, and _iconfigure_.
+Note that the simulator build has not been set up in these scripts, only the `os` build.
+3. Clone [OpenSSL for iPhone](https://github.com/x2on/OpenSSL-for-iPhone.git) and build it with iOS 9.0 as the minimum version.
+Deploy the static libraries in *$HOME/SDK/ios/$arch/*, or wherever you've set `IOS_DIR` to be.
+4. Create an empty build directory for the\_Foundation and run _ios/cmake-ios-tf.sh_ from there.
+You may need to adjust the source directory path in the script depending on where you place your build directory.
+5. Now you can `make install` to build and deploy the_Foundation to `IOS_DIR`.
+6. Finally, you can run CMake like in _ios/cmake-ios-lagrange.sh_ to generate an Xcode project that builds the app.

+If FriBidi and HarfBuzz are not used (disabling RTL and complex text rendering), the first step can be skipped and the corresponding build steps in _ios/deps.sh_ can be removed.
+In this case, Meson and Ninja are not needed at all.

 ## User files

-On Windows, user files are stored in `%HOMEPATH%/AppData/Roaming/fi.skyjake.Lagrange/`, unless one is using the portable distribution and there is a `userdata` subdirectory present in the executable directory.
+On Windows, user files are stored in *%HOMEPATH%/AppData/Roaming/fi.skyjake.Lagrange/*, unless one is using the portable distribution and there is a *userdata/* subdirectory present in the executable directory.

-On macOS, user files are stored in `~/Library/Application Support/fi.skyjake.Lagrange/`.
+On macOS, user files are stored in *~/Library/Application Support/fi.skyjake.Lagrange/*.

-On Linux/*BSD/other operating systems, user files stored in `~/.config/lagrange` unless you have customized the XDG directories, in which case the `XDG_CONFIG_HOME` environment variable is used to determine where user files saved.
+On Linux/*BSD/other operating systems, user files stored in _~/.config/lagrange/_ unless you have customized the XDG directories, in which case the `XDG_CONFIG_HOME` environment variable is used to determine where user files saved.

 The usage and contents of the user files are described in the Help document.
 You can delete one or more of the files while Lagrange is not running to reset the corresponding data to the default/empty state.